 - Also inverted in "Used Cars," in which the child narrator is ashamed of his family's poverty and how they can't afford a new car.
 They always have to buy secondhand cars and even that is a strain on their finances.Now mister the day the lottery I winI ain't ever gonna ride in no used car again

-- Cool Old Guy: He's pushing seventy years old, and he sounds as good as ever, if not better.
+- Cool Old Guy: He's over seventy years old, and he sounds as good as ever, if not better.

 - Clarence Clemons, who was still playing with the band right before he died at the age of 69, also counts.